-Design of mobile apps is very important part of app development.
+The design of mobile apps is very important part of app development.
 But the main question we are interested in is app design cost.
-In our article we’ll talk about different phases of design process, important factors, needed time and, of course, we’ll estimate total cost.
+In our article we’ll talk about different phases of a design process, important factors, needed time and, of course, we’ll estimate the total cost.

 Before getting into this topic you can read our blog about application development to get an idea of the process in general.
-Design is not only about fancy look but more about the way users interact with your app.
+A design is not only about the fancy look but more about the way users interact with your app.
 So making attractive interface is not enough.
-It must both look well and work well, because even the most beautiful pictures can’t compensate uncomfortable usability.
+It must both look well and work well because even the most beautiful pictures can’t compensate uncomfortable usability.

-And design in this case involves not only creating visual part (UI).
+And design, in this case, involves not only creating visual part (UI).
 It is actually more about how the app works.
 So that design process must include management of users, server side logic, customization of user experience, data integration and many other processes.
-Actually design plays great role even in testing phase.
+Actually, design plays a great role even in the testing phase.

 We can point several aspects of app design.

 - UX design: this aspect is based on studying users’ behavior.
 The results give the designer an idea of the best user experience and allow him to develop an app that will be convenient for people.
 And the better UX the more successful is an app.